-{\it Conclusions.} We have analyzed the leading effect of the electron-electron interactions, the long range Coulomb interaction treated within the Hartree approximation, in three types of stacks of graphene layers where very narrow bands emerge, i) bilayer graphene aligned with hBN, ii) trilayer ABC graphene aligned with hBN, and iii) two graphene bilayers twisted with respect to each other.
-In the three cases, for some out of plane displacement field, the bandwidth of some bands near the neutrality point is comparable, or below, 10 meV.
-In the absence of interactions, the bands for each of the two valleys show a complex pattern of crossings, Berry curvature, and Chern numbers.
+We have analyzed the leading effect of the electron-electron interactions, the long range Coulomb interaction treated within the Hartree-Fock approximation, in three types of stacks of graphene layers where very narrow bands emerge: i) untwisted AB bilayer graphene aligned with hBN, ii) trilayer ABC graphene aligned with hBN, and iii) two graphene bilayers twisted with respect to each other.
+In the three cases, on the application of an out of plane displacement field the bandwidth of bands near the neutrality point becomes comparable to or below 20 meV.
+In the absence of interactions, the bands for each of the two valleys show a complex pattern of crossings, Berry curvature, and Chern numbers tunable by perpendicular electrostatic potentials.
 The Hartree potential leads to small changes in the shape and width of the bands, even when the screening is small and the band is very narrow.
-This behavior implies that the long range electrostatic interaction plays a significantly different role in these systems than in twisted bilayer graphene, where similar calculations lead to changes in the bandwidth of order of $e^2 / ( \epsilon L ) \sim 10 - 20$ meV, where $\epsilon \sim 4 - 10$ is the dielectric constant of the environment, and $L$ is is the length of the unit vector of the moir\'e lattice.
+This behavior implies that the long range electrostatic interaction plays a significantly different role in these systems than in twisted bilayer graphene, where similar calculations lead to changes in the bandwidth of order of $e^2/(\epsilon L)\sim 10 - 20$ meV, where $\epsilon \sim 4 - 10$ is the dielectric constant of the environment and $L$ is is the length of the unit vector of the moir\'e lattice.